Philadelphia Nursing Home Negligence Lawyers

 - Mental abuse is just as harsh as physical abuse and occurs when there is verbal harassment, intentional neglect, or isolation from the family.)

 - Staff members or other residents can force sexual abuse in nursing homes.

-Nursing home neglect occurs when the staff has a lack of interest for the well-being of the resident and fails to provide basic necessities such as supervision, food, water, and shelter.
+Nursing home neglect occurs when the staff has a lack of care and compassion for the wellbeing residents and there is a failure to provide basic necessities such as supervision, food, water and shelter.
 The most common causes of nursing home injuries are falls.
 Many falls occur because of poor supervision.
-Neglect can also cause more serious disorders such as bedsores and various diseases.
+Neglect can also result in serious medical disorders such as bedsores and various diseases.

-When neglect is suspected, the matter should be investigated immediately.
-What you have observed should be brought to the attention of the nursing home’s management or supervision.
-The matter may quickly be resolved to your satisfaction as a result of your discussing the conditions with the nursing home authorities.
-If you are not satisfied with the home’s response to your request, please call Galfand Berger and our team of dedicated Philadelphia nursing home negligence attorneys to discuss what further action you should take.
+When any form of neglect is suspected, the matter should be reported and investigated immediately.
+What you have observed should be brought to the attention of the nursing home’s management or supervisory staff for thorough review.
+As a result of your discussing the conditions with the nursing home authorities, the matter may quickly be resolved to your satisfaction.
+If you are not satisfied with the nursing home’s response to your concerns and requests, please call Galfand Berger and our team of dedicated Philadelphia nursing home negligence attorneys to discuss what further action can be taken.

-You have a case if a relative has died or sustained a serious injury under questionable circumstances.
-To determine if there is a case, please call us at 1-800-222-8792 and discuss your case with one of our Philadelphia nursing home negligence lawyers.
+You may have a case if a relative has died or sustained a serious injury under questionable circumstances in a nursing home.
+To determine whether or not you do, please call us at 1-800-222-8792 and discuss your case with one of our Philadelphia nursing home negligence lawyers.